 From the parking area, proceed south on the orange-blazed Ridge Trail, which follows a wide mowed path to the left of cultivated fields, with views of Point Mountain ahead in the distance.
 In about a third of a mile, where the orange-blazed trail turns left, continue ahead on the blue-blazed Riverwalk Trail.
-The blue-blazed trail turns right at the end of the field, follows along its southern end, then turns left and descends on a footpath to the Musconetcong River.
-After crossing a tributary stream, the trail widens to a woods road.
+Near the end of the fields, where the orange-blazed trail turns left, continue ahead on the blue-blazed Riverwalk Trail, which curves to the right, follows along the southern end of the field, then turns left and descends on a footpath to the Musconetcong River.
 When you reach a fork, bear right to continue along the blue-blazed trail.

 In a third of a mile, the Riverwalk Trail reaches another fork.
 The trail ahead is also marked blue, but you should turn right, leaving the woods road, follow a footpath for 50 feet to the river, then turn left and proceed along the river, still following blue blazes.
 For the next half mile, the trail follows a footpath that closely parallels the scenic river, which features attractive cascades.

 About two miles from the start, the Riverwalk Trail recrosses Point Mountain Road and enters a parking area on the east side of the road.
 Here, the trail turns right and begins to climb on a rocky footpath, reaching a trail junction in 250 feet.
 Continue ahead, uphill, now following the orange-blazed Ridge Trail.
-After the trail makes a sharp right turn, the climb steepens, and the trail continues to ascend on a rocky, rugged treadway, with rock and wood steps provided for part of the climb.
+After the trail makes a sharp right turn, the grade steepens.
+It briefly moderates, but after bearing left, with a home below on the right, the trail continues to ascend on a rocky, rugged treadway, with rock and wood steps provided for part of the way.

 The Ridge Trail now briefly descends to a junction with the yellow-blazed Overlook Trail.
 Here, it bears left and climbs to regain the ridge.
 Follow the orange-blazed trail as it continues along the ridge, with views through the trees on the left.
 Along the way, you’ll pass an interesting pointed rock on the left.
 After about half a mile of ridgetop walking, the trail bears right and descends slightly to parallel an old stone wall.
 Here, the White Trail begins on the right, but you should continue to follow the orange-blazed Ridge Trail, which turns left and climbs back to the ridge.